Why did I choose the Conversion Accelerator program?

 Secondly, I appreciated what I will call “reinforced focus” that Conversion Accelerator brought.
 I had already set quarterly goals and weekly objectives, and the Conversion Accelerator program dovetailed nicely with my own planning, workflow, and time management structure.

 I struggle with over-analysis, not inaction, so simplicity is more important to me than accountability.
 The Conversion Accelerator served to reduce options and help me bypass my own perfectionism.
-I could log in to my dashboard each Monday, reviewed a short list of tasks, follow step-by-step instructions, and beat the deadlines.
+I could log in to my dashboard each Monday, review a short list of tasks, follow step-by-step instructions, and beat the deadlines.

 What I Disliked About Conversion Accelerator